ryanczm/Analytic-Musings/notes/fa/fa.md

 There is a situation where the UK bookmakers like Bet365 price odds.
 To beat those guys, we have to beat the quants from Manchester, Liverpool and London working there.

 In terms of features:
+* **Points/League Difference**
+    * The fundamental feature that a higher placed team should beat a lower placed team.
+An expanding sum window over a discretized score outcome.
 * **Core momentum feature**
     * Window of league/point-weighted time-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
     * Window of league/point-weighted time-weighted goal differentials - The true realized outcomes of matches, in case teams can consistently outperform/underperform XG due to structural reasons.
     * Window function... that depends.
-For example, using current league position difference to predict essentially is a sum window over a discretized score outcome.
+For example, using current league position difference to predict essentially is an expanding sum window over a discretized score outcome.
 * **Home and away feature**
+    * A home team score and a away team score.
     * Idea being certain teams have more home advantage than others.
-How to quantify?
-Can we fuse it into core momentum features.
+    * Certain teams have more away advantage than others.
 * **Injury feature**
     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
     * We know injuries to a key player can derail an entire season.
 So this is really important.